lindemann-co/einstein-cv-template/README.md

 ### Icons
 All icons come from Font Awesome for LaTeX, whose documentation is available at [doc/fontawesome.pdf](doc/fontawesome.pdf).

+## Layout
+Rearranging the layout and the visual elements should also be pretty straightforward.
+If you experience any problem, as the template doesn't use any fancy package beyond [paracol](https://www.ctan.org/pkg/paracol) and [tikz](https://tikz.net/).

+Although you'll see some negative `\hspace{}` and `\vspace{}` here and there to keep things aligned, resizing and moving things around shouldn't give you any headache.

+Having said that...

 ## Request
 This template can be improved in many ways, from code quality to its visual design.
 If you make a fork with your own ideas, please be kind and share your version back on Overleaf, as a way to thank the community.